uclahs-cds/pipeline-call-mtSNV/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the version number in the `metadata.yaml` and `manifest` block of the `nextflow.config` file following [semver](https://semver.org/), or the version number has already been updated. (*Leave it unchecked if you are unsure about new version number and discuss it with the infrastructure team in this PR.*)

-- [ ] I have tested the pipeline with whole-genome or whole-exome samples in both the 'paired' and 'single' configuration.
-The paths to the test config files and output directories were attached below.
+- [ ] I have tested the pipeline using NFTest, _or_ I have justified why I did not need to run NFTest above.